 Pinched Nerve/Radiculopathy: The spinal column is tightly packed, and issues can easily arise when things are out of place.
 Changes in the tissues surrounding nerve roots can result in a pinched nerve.
 Pain, numbness, and weakness that radiate from the pinched nerve to connected parts of the body is called radiculopathy.
 Herniated discs are a common cause of pinched nerves.

 C4/C5 and C5/C6 Disc Injury Cases: These are the most common intervertebral disc injuries in the neck.
 Symptoms include weakness and pain in the shoulders and arms.
 These symptoms are especially problematic for people with physically demanding jobs.

 Degenerative Disc Disease: As we grow older, wear-and-tear can cause the intervertebral discs to deteriorate.
 Not everyone with degenerative disc disease experiences symptoms.
 A traumatic injury, such as a motor vehicle accident, may speed up the process of degeneration, or either activate or reactivate symptoms.

 Central Cord Syndrome: If the neck is forcibly extended, the spinal cord can be squeezed and damaged.
 The cord bleeds, swells, and bruises.
 The center of the spinal cord, which is most severely damaged in this scenario, controls the arms.
 Thus, weakness of the arms is a symptom of this injury, making it difficult to do everyday tasks.
 The legs and other areas of the body may also be affected.

 Associated Complications and Injuries: Secondary complications associated specifically with injuries to the spinal cord include respiratory, cardiovascular, urinary, and bowel complications, as well as muscle problems, pain, pressure ulcers, sexual and fertility difficulties, osteoporosis, bone fractures, and depression.

 Additionally, studies have found a link between spine injuries and head trauma.
-Patients with spinal cord injuries are later diagnosed with a traumatic brain injury 24 to 50 percent of the time.
+Patients with spinal cord injuries are later diagnosed with a traumatic brain injury 24% to 50% of the time.
 About one-third of patients with cervical spine or spinal cord injuries also have moderate to severe head injuries.Types of Car Accidents and Associated Back Injuries